antlr/antlr4/doc/wildcard.md

 <p>After crossing through a nongreedy subrule within a lexical rule, all decision-making from then on is "first match wins."
 </p>
 <p>
-For example, literal `ab` in rule right-hand side (grammar fragment) `.*? (’a’|’ab’)` is dead code and can never be matched.
-If the input is ab, the first alternative, ’a’, matches the first character and therefore succeeds. (’a’|’ab’) by itself on the right-hand side of a rule properly matches the second alternative for input ab.
+For example, literal `ab` in rule right-hand side (grammar fragment) `.*? ('a'|'ab')` is dead code and can never be matched.
+If the input is ab, the first alternative, 'a', matches the first character and therefore succeeds. ('a'|'ab') by itself on the right-hand side of a rule properly matches the second alternative for input ab.
 This quirk arises from a nongreedy design decision that’s too complicated to go into here.</p>
 <li>
 </ol>